alinabuzachis/openshift-cluster-setup/roles/ocp.cluster-setup/README.md

 Proivion a Red Hat OpenShift Cluster on AWS.
 It does the following:

-    1. Downloads OpenShift on AWS installer
+    1. Downloads OpenShift on AWS installer.
-    2. Create an OpenShift cluster using the information provided inside templates/install-comfig.yml.j2
+    2. Create an OpenShift cluster using the information provided inside templates/install-comfig.yml.j2.
     3. Download OpenShift Command-line tool.

 Requirements